CMSgov/design-system/packages/docs/src/pages/guidelines/responsive.md

 For example: `ds-u-lg-display--none` sets an element's `display` property to `none` when the viewport is `1024px` or wider.

-### What supports a responsive prefix
+### What supports a breakpoint prefix

-In order to reduce code bloat, not everything supports a responsive prefix.
-Only the items below support responsive prefixes.
+In order to reduce code bloat, not everything supports a breakpoint prefix.
+Only the items below support breakpoint prefixes.

 - [Grid]({{root}}/layout/grid)
 - [Typography]({{root}}/style/typography#style.typography.responsive)